tuhrig/tuhrig.github.io/_posts/2021/2021-07-06-testing-configurationproperties-in-spring-boot-2-5-x.md

 Well, you can only test one particular configuration with this.
 The whole test case loads a single YAML-file and let's you autowire a single `MyConfigurationProperties` object.
 This makes it very annoying to test different variations of a configuration file.
 You need a whole new test case for each little change.
-This is where my simple little helper comes into play.
+But we can do better!

 ## Using a builder for the properties

 The [project on GitHub](https://github.com/tuhrig/Testing_Configuration_Properties) shows how to implement a little helper in order to build the configuration properties new in every single test.
 You can just load any properties file (e.g. `application.yml`) and manipulate its values to easily create different configurations for your test.
-This helps to reduce the amount of code you need a lot.
+This helps to reduce the amount of code you need drastically.

 ```java
 MyConfigurationProperties properties = ConfigurationPropertiesBuilder